Journal of American Folklore

 The Journal of American Folklore is a peer-reviewed academic journal published by the American Folklore Society.
 The journal has been published since the society's founding in 1888.
 Since 2003, this has been published at the University of Illinois Press.
 It publishes on a quarterly schedule and incorporates scholarly articles, essays, and notes relating to its field.
 It also includes reviews of books, exhibitions and events.

+History

+The Journal of American Folklore was first published in 1888 by the American Folklore Society (AFS), which was founded in 1888 by Francis James Child, a Harvard University professor and folklorist.
+The AFS aimed to promote the study and collection of American folklore, as well as to publish scholarly articles on the subject.

 Editors

 The following people have been editor-in-chief of the journal: